lprader/webthings-workshop/readme.md

 ### Touch screen doesn't work properly

 If the touch screen on your device doesn't seem to respond correctly to touch, the touch driver may need to be recalibrated.
 Find someone from Moddable and ask them to recalibrate the touch using the `$MODDABLE/examples/drivers/xpt2046calibrate` app.
-Alternatively, if you have the Moddable SDK installed, you can build, install, an run the app yourself.
+Alternatively, if you have the Moddable SDK installed, you can build, install, and run the app yourself.

 <!--### Device hangs during installation-->